 We saw the Swiss looking sandwich counter first, something like recognition flashed in my brain and on seeing the sign indicating the ‘Fresh Market Restaurant’ below knew we had to check it out.
-Down the windy stairs past the faux mountain goats and St. Bernard rescue dogs my feeling of de ja vu was getting stronger, on arrival into the Swiss mountain village we were issued a card and I remembered; I had been to a Marché when I was in Berlin with my parents and it was good!
-Its basically a huge buffet of freshly cooked food in the style of a Swiss chalet.
+Down the windy stairs past the faux mountain goats and St. Bernard rescue dogs my feeling of déjà vu was getting stronger, on arrival into the Swiss mountain village we were issued a card and I remembered that I had been to a Marché when I was in Berlin with my parents and how good it was!
+It’s basically a huge buffet of freshly cooked food in the style of a Swiss chalet.

 We wandered around looking at all the delicious food on offer from cooked to order pizza, fresh salads, crepes, you name it, it was there.
 We finally settled on the roast beef which came with sides and a drink for $12.
 We watched as the chef sliced the beef in thick inch slices and gave us a generous helping of caramelised onions and potato rosti.
 The beef was cooked medium and was so tender it just melted in your mouth.
 The potatoes were more like dauphinoise which for me was a dream!
 When you’re done you just take your card up to the till and pay for what you’ve had.
 I honestly can’t recommend this place highly enough, I just wish we had one in Bangkok!